gdgdavao/devfest-registration-system/README.md

 | `student_profiles` | Profile data of student registrants.
 Only created if registrant is a `student`. | `registrations` |
 | `topic_interests` | List of topics to be chosen by the registrant. | `registrations` |

+### Form Rendering
+For flexibility, form fields are not "hard-coded" into the frontend app but are instead rendered dynamically by relying on the information provided by the backend server through the `/api/registration-fields` endpoint.
+This endpoint is a JSON array containing information compiled from the `registrations` collection schema which will also query the `form_details` collection if present.

+Once received, data is then fed into `FormFieldRenderer` component which will render the appropriate form input component based on the given field name and type.
+You may also provide and render custom form components by field.
+(See [TopicInterestFormRenderer](/src/components/form-renderers/TopicInterestFormRenderer))

+## PocketBase Notes
+### Custom backend API Endpoints
+We utilize PocketBase's server hooks feature to create custom API endpoints similar to Firebase's custom functions.

+Currently we only use it for getting registration fields list and registration slot counter.
+To add an endpoint, simply modify the `main.pb.js` inside `pb_hooks`.
+See PocketBase Server Hooks docs for details.

+### Updating DB schema
+When updating the database schema, be sure to update and commit `pb_schema.json` by copy and pasting the JSON text found in `Settings -> Export Collection`.

 ## Resources
 - [PocketBase Documentation](https://pocketbase.io/docs)